Jan Hus: Early life

 The exact date of Hus's birth is disputed.
 Some claim he was born around 1369, while others claim he was born between 1373 and 1375.
 Though older sources state the latter, more contemporary research states that 1372 is more likely.
 The belief that he was born on 6 July, also his death day, has no factual basis.
-Hus was born in Husinec, southern Bohemia, to peasant parents.
+Hus was born in Husinec, southern Bohemia (now the Czech Republic), to peasant parents.
 It is well known that Hus took his name from the village where he lived (Husinec).
-The reason behind him taking his name from his village rather than from his father is up to speculation; some believe that it was because Hus did not know of his father, while others say it was simply a custom at that time.
-The name "Hus," however, means "goose" in Bohemian (now called Czech), and he was a century later referenced as a "Bohemian goose" in a dream given to Frederick, the Elector of Saxony.
-Nearly all other information we have about Hus's very early life is unsubstantiated.
+The reason behind his taking his name from his village rather than from his father is up to speculation; some believe that it was because Hus did not know of his father, while others say it was simply a custom at that time.
+The name Hus, however, means 'goose' in Bohemian (now called Czech), and he was a century later referenced as a "Bohemian goose" in a dream given to Frederick, the Elector of Saxony.
+Nearly all other information known about Hus's very early life is unsubstantiated.
 Similarly, we know little of Hus's family.
 His father's name was Michael; his mother's name is unknown.
-It is known that Hus had a brother due to him expressing concerns for his nephew while awaiting execution at Constance.
+It is known that Hus had a brother due to his expressing concerns for his nephew while awaiting execution at Constance.
 Whether or not Hus had any other family is unknown.

 At the age of roughly 10, Hus was sent away to a monastery.
 The exact reason is not known; some claim that his father had died, others say he went there due to his devotion to God.
 He impressed the teachers with his studies, and they recommended him to move to Prague, one of the largest cities in Bohemia at that time.
-Hus apparently supported himself by securing employment in Prague, which allowed him to fulfill his basic necessities, and access to the Prague Library.
+Hus apparently supported himself by securing employment in Prague, which allowed him to fulfill his necessities and access to the Prague Library.

 Three years later, he was admitted to the University of Prague.
 Though not an exceptional student, he pursued his studies with ferocity.
 In 1393, Hus earned a Bachelor of Arts degree at the University of Prague, and he earned his master's degree in 1396.
 The strongly anti-papal views that were held by many of the professors there likely influenced Hus's future works.
 During his studies, he served as a choir boy, to supplement his earnings.